rjourde/CheatyJSON/README.md

 // Now your object is fully created and filled
 // We now want to change some value person.firstName = "new name"
-// We want to see our object JSON println(person.JSONString())
+// We want to see our object as JSON println(person.JSONString())
 ```